TASEmulators/BizHawk/README.md

 #### Loading firmware

+The easiest way to get BizHawk to use your firmwares is to go to `Config` > `Paths...`, and change "Firmware" in the "Global" tab to be the location of them (choose the folder where they're saved).
-You may have seen a dialog saying "You are missing the needed firmware files [...]" when trying to open a rom.
-Pressing "Yes" opens the Firmware Manager, or you can go to `Config` > `Firmwares...`.

-To load firmwares, the easiest way is to click "Import" in the menubar, navigate to the dumped firmware(s), select them all, and click "Open".
-It's a good idea to have them copied into the `Firmware` folder, which is nicely organised, when prompted.
-If you were trying to open a rom, click "Close and reload ROM" to do that.
-Keep in mind some firmware is optional and some have multiple versions, only one of which needs to be set.
+If your firmware is scattered, you can load them individually with the Firmware Manager.
+Open it by choosing "Yes" in the "You are missing the needed firmware files [...]" dialog (when trying to open a rom), or by going to `Config` > `Firmwares...`.
+Right-click the line of the firmware you want to load, click "", and open the file to load it.
+Keep in mind some firmware is optional, and some have multiple versions, only one of which needs to be set.

-Windows users can keep the `Firmware` folder made by the firmware manager when updating, go to `Config` > `Paths...` and change "Firmware" under "Global" to point at it.

 #### Identifying a good rom